SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Do I need to file a release of liability after selling my car in Washington?

 Yes.
-Washington requires you to file a Report of Sale (Form 420-062) within 5 days of the sale.
+Washington requires you to file Form 420 062 (Vehicle Report of Sale) within 5 days (excluding weekends and state holidays).
 You can file through the DOL’s website or download and mail the form.

 This step protects you from tickets, towing charges, accidents, or any other liability tied to the vehicle after you’ve sold it.
 Don’t skip it.